 FOR KING AND COUNTRY

 John Henry Ireland – G/70053, Private 7th Battalion The Queens (Royal West Surrey) Regiment.
-Born 1900 in Ketteringham, Norfolk.
-Died of wounds on 26.11.1918 n Newport, Wales.
+Born 21 April 1900 in Ketteringham, Norfolk.
+Wounded at Albert (Somme) on 2 August 1918 and died of those wounds on 26 November 1918 in Newport, Wales.
 The son of William and Sarah Ireland of Wreningham.
 Buried in the churchyard of All Saints Church, Wreningham (location G70).
-Brother of Robert below.
+[Brother of Robert below.]

 Robert Ireland – 24140, Private 7th Battalion Norfolk Regiment.
-Born 1889 in Burton Le Coggles, Lincolnshire.
+Born 10 April 1889 in Burton Le Coggles, Lincolnshire.
 In 1911 he was recorded as a farm labourer living in Wreningham.
-He died on 12.10.1916 in Flanders.
+He died on 12 October 1916 in Flanders.
 The son of William and Sarah Ireland of Wreningham.
 Commemorated on Pier and Face 1C and D, Thiepval Memorial, France.
-Brother of John above.
+No known grave.
+[Brother of John above.]

 James Aldred Marsham – 9571, Private 1st Battalion Norfolk Regiment.
 Born 1897 in Elsing, Norfolk.
-In 1911 he was a farm labourer.
-Died on 25.9.1916 aged 19 years.
+In 1911 he was a farm labourer and living i Honingham, Norfolk.
+Died on 25 September 1916, aged 19 years.
 Son of James and Eliza Maud Marsham, Rectory Cottage, Wreningham.
 Commemorated on Pier and Face 1C and 1D Thiepval Memorial, France.

 The circumstances of Private Preston’s death are: